digitalcityscience/TOSCA/README.md

 # Open City Toolkit

-The base idea of the software is reatively simple.
+The base idea of the software is relatively simple.
 There is a frontend communicating to the user and displaying the results as maps, data, and graphs, and a backend, processing calculations, queries, data storage, and serving maps.
 In between there is a software layer as interface allowing the web-based user interface to communicate with the GIS  backend.

 The frontend is a JavaScript-based dashboard, running in a simple web browser (such as Firefox), using the Leaflet library to display various maps.